NU LibChat Widget

 Email Us

-What is a validated test instrument or survey?
+What is a validated test instrument?

 Validity refers to the extent to which an instrument measures what it was intended to measure.
 Therefore, an instrument is considered "valid" if it measured what it set out to measure.
 Validity is associated with quantitative data collection, and requires various statistical techniques and concepts to establish.